Why bother keeping an eye on your current customers if there’s a whole world of potential new customers ripe for the picking, right?

 Having this loyal base not only stands to improve your bottom line — after all, it costs 7x more to acquire new customers than it does to retain existing ones.
 It also allows you to fearlessly experiment with new offerings, get valuable feedback and benefit from a number of other advantages.

 Keep reading to learn the top 4 reasons why you shouldn’t ignore the importance of customer retention.

 Adobe reported that online retailers spend nearly 80% of their digital marketing budgets acquiring shoppers.
 In the U.S., though, 40% of revenue comes from only 8% of all visitors.
 And who are the 8%?
 Returning or repeat purchasers!
 In fact, the revenue of one repeat customer is equal to 5 new shoppers in the U.S. and 7 new shoppers in Europe.

 click to tweet

 We can also consider the flip-side: 67% of consumers have become “serial switchers” who are more than willing to switch brands because of poor customer experience.
 This lack of loyalty, which stems from bad experiences and weak retention efforts, is costing U.S. businesses up to $75 billion a year.

 Simply put, customer retention is a more valuable pursuit than acquisition — it’s making the most of what you have and making what you have work for you.

 It doesn’t have to be complicated.
 Getting your customers to stay loyal to you is about continually adding value to their lives and reminding them of it.
-It’s about valuing them as unique individuals through personalized communication and developing a solid relationship.
+It’s about valuing them as unique individuals through personalised communication and developing a solid relationship.

-Watch the video above to see how Vodafone sent a personalized thank-you to their rewards members.
+Watch the video above to see how Vodafone sent a personalised thank-you to their rewards members.
 Sprinkled throughout are reminders of each customer’s experience.
 Plus there’s a special offer.
 And it’s all data-driven, so it’s unique to that individual.